Clyde Vollmer

-Clyde Frederick Vollmer (September 24, 1921 – October 2, 2006) was an American professional baseball outfielder, who played in 685 games in Major League Baseball (MLB) for the Cincinnati Reds, Washington Senators and Boston Red Sox.
+Clyde Frederick Vollmer (September 24, 1921 – October 2, 2006) was an American professional baseball outfielder who played in 685 games in Major League Baseball (MLB) for the Cincinnati Reds, Washington Senators and Boston Red Sox.
 During the 1951 season with the Red Sox, his hot hitting earned him the nickname "Dutch the Clutch."
 As an active player, Vollmer threw and batted right-handed; he stood 6 ft 1 in tall and weighed 185 lb.

-Early career
+Early life

 Vollmer was born in Cincinnati, Ohio.
-As a youth, he played for the Bridgetown Baseball League in Hamilton County, Ohio; Vollmer was a leader on the team that won the Hamilton County Grade School baseball championship in 1935, according to a publication called "News of the Reds" dated May 20, 1947.
+As a youth, he played for the Bridgetown Baseball League in Hamilton County and was a leader on the team that won the Hamilton County Grade School baseball championship in 1935, according to a publication called "News of the Reds" dated May 20, 1947.

 Professional career

-Vollmer graduated from Western Hills High School in 1938 and signed as a free agent with the Cincinnati Reds the following year.
+Vollmer graduated from Western Hills High School in 1938 and signed as a free agent with the Reds the following year.

-Vollmer did not appear for the Reds until May 31, 1942.
-After playing only 12 games, the 21-year-old joined the Army.
-He fought in World War II for three years.
-After his discharge, Vollmer returned to the Reds.